Microsoft Edge Developer Guide

 We've partnered with other browsers and the web community in adopting MDN Web Docs as the definitive place for useful, unbiased, browser-agnostic documentation for current and emerging standards-based web technologies.
 You can find details about EdgeHTML API support directly in each page of the MDN web reference library.
 Visit Microsoft Edge's Platform status for the latest features supported in Microsoft Edge.

-Here's a list of the new and updated features shipped in the current release of the Microsoft Edge platform, as of the Windows 10 Fall Creators Update (10/2017, Build 16299).
+Here's a list of the new and updated features shipped in the current release of the Microsoft Edge platform, as of the Windows 10 April 2018 Update (04/2018, Build 17134).
 For changes in specific Windows Insider Preview builds, see the Microsoft Edge Changelog and What's New in EdgeHTML.

 New and updated features

 ARIA 1.1 Roles, States, and Events

 EdgeHTML 17 now includes support for roles, states, and properties from the Accessible Rich Internet Applications (WAI-ARIA) 1.1 specification, including banner, complementary, aria-haspopup, aria-placeholder, and many more.
 Take a look at the Accessibility docs for more information about accessibility in Microsoft Edge.

 EdgeHTML 17 includes experimental support for CSS Masking.
 The partial implementation introduces the CSS mask-image and mask-size properties.
 Check the "Enable CSS Masking" flag in about:flags to being experimenting!